Kamix-08/vox-converter/README.md

 ### Limitations & Notes

-- **Opacity is ignored**—only RGB data is stored.
+- **Opacity is ignored** — only RGB data is stored.
 - **Supports only single-model `.vox` files**—files containing multiple models are not supported.
-- **Missing `RGBA` chunks will cause an error.**
-- **Model size limitation**—the module may not function correctly for models exceeding `255` units in any axis.
+- **Model size limitation** — the module may not function correctly for models exceeding `255` units in any axis.

 If you encounter issues or limitations, feel free to open an issue or submit a pull request!

 ### Acknowledgments

-Special thanks to [@Pawello09](https://github.com/Pawello09) for invaluable help in designing, implementing, and debugging this module—it wouldn't exist without him!
+Special thanks to [@Pawello09](https://github.com/Pawello09) for invaluable help in designing, implementing, and debugging this module — it wouldn't exist without him!